-The audiologist at Professional Hearing Aid Service in Reston, Virginia, uses the latest technology and hearing aids to help evaluate and treat those who experience the symptoms associated with tinnitus.
+The audiologist at Professional Hearing & Balance Services in Reston, Virginia, uses the latest technology and hearing aids to help evaluate and treat those who experience the symptoms associated with tinnitus.
 If you suffer from a constant ringing, roaring, clicking, or hissing sound in your ears, call or make an appointment online today.

 What is tinnitus?